jlayog/Notes_Advice/settingup_VM/README.md

 - **Storage**
     - `Controller: IDE` --> `Empty`: On the right you should see a little blue disc, click that and it will give you the option to '**Choose Virtual Optical Disk File**'.
-    - You should find the Ubuntu live server that you have downloaded in the beginning. (**ubuntu-18.04.3-live-server-amd64.iso**) and open that file.
+    - You should find the Ubuntu live server that you have downloaded in the beginning (**ubuntu-18.04.3-live-server-amd64.iso**) and open that file.

 - **Network**
     - `Adapter 1`: This adapter is currently whatever your machine is using as a network for internet.